 Take part in your local economy.

-The People’s Economy Lab is building a network of leaders, and incubating ideas and initiatives to create an economy that is equitable, democratic, diverse, and resilient.
-We work for an economy that community its center through communication, research, and convenings, including monthly workshops for lab leaders, quarterly gatherings, and an annual summit.
+The People’s Economy Lab is building a network of leaders and incubating ideas and initiatives to create an economy that is equitable, democratic, diverse, and resilient.
+We work for an economy that as community its center through communication, research, and convenings.